Christmas Maple Pudding with Maple Butterscotch Sauce

 2. Line a tray or bundt mould with greaseproof paper.

-3. Soak the dates in boiling water and liqueur for 30 minutes and add the vanilla.
+3. Soak the dates in boiling water and Cointreau for 30 minutes, then add vanilla.

 4. Beat the butter and maple sugar until white and creamy.
-Add the eggs, a little at a time.
-Then stir in the maple syrup.
+Gradually add the eggs, then stir in the maple syrup.

-5. Sieve flour, baking powder, nutmeg, mixed spice into a bowl and fold a third of the dry ingredients into the wet mixture.
-Then add half of the milk.
-Repeat until all mixed in.
+5. Sieve the flour, baking powder, nutmeg, and mixed spice.
+Fold a third of the dry into the wet mixture.
+Add half the milk.
+Repeat until combined.

-6. Add dates and the rest of the dried fruits to the mixture.
+6. Add the dates and dried fruits to the mixture.

-7. Place into tin or bundt mould and cook in the centre of the oven for 20-25 minutes.
+7. Place the mixture into a tin or bundt mould and bake for 20–25 minutes.
+Check doneness with a skewer.

-9. Remove from the oven and leave to cool in the mould.
+8. Remove from oven and leave to cool in the mould.

-1. Heat the butter and maple sugar in a pan with 50ml cream.
+1. Heat the butter and maple sugar in a pan with 50 ml of cream.

-2. When the maple sugar has dissolved and turns to a toffee colour, take it off the heat and add the remaining cream.
+2. When the sugar dissolves and turns toffee colour, remove from heat and add remaining cream.

-3. Turn out the pudding onto a plate and pour the sauce over the top.
+1. Turn the pudding out onto a plate and pour the sauce over the top.

 CHEF'S TOP TIP